roob-p/SuperAdminLauncher/README.md

 ## ⚠️ Warning
-This utility is very simple but powerful.
-Only run files you trust.
+This utility is simple but powerful.
+It bypass the UAC prompts, so only run files you trust and avoid using on downloaded files without verifying them.
 Misuse can compromise your system.
+Use responsibly.